William Randolph Hearst Journalism Awards

 Communications (ASJMC) with accredited undergraduate journalism-mass communication programs, and located in the United States or its possessions, are eligible to participate.
 See a list of accredited schools here.

-- No more than two entrants from each university may enter each competition except in the Multimedia IV – Team Competition.
+No more than two entrants from each university may enter each competition except in the Multimedia IV – Team Competition and the new Team Investigative Reporting competition.

-- Students who participate in the writing, radio, television and/or multimedia competitions must be duly
+Students who participate in the writing, audio, television and/or multimedia competitions must be duly

 enrolled, undergraduate majors in the accredited unit at the time the entry is published, aired or posted.
 An exception is made for photo entrants who may be from outside of the accredited unit.

-- Spring, summer or fall graduates may enter the contests in the current program year.
-The spring or summer graduates would NOT be eligible to complete in the National Championship.
+Spring, summer or fall 2022 graduates may enter the contests in the 2022-2023 program year.
+The spring or summer 2022 graduates would NOT be eligible to complete in the 2023 National Championship.
 The entries must have been published/aired/posted before students were graduated.

 accredited unit and the school verifies this fact.
 (This rule does not apply to students entering the photo competitions–they do not need to be journalism majors to enter).
 Entrants have to be enrolled at least half-time and may not enter the competition in more than three contest years.